afcarl/poodle/README.md

 # Running local solver

-By default Poodle will check if local port `16009` is open and use solver running on localhost.
-If it can not find local solver it will use a hosted solver environment from [CriticalHop](https://criticalhop.com), which has some limitations in its free-to-use version.
+By default, Poodle will check if local port `16009` is open and use a solver running on localhost.
+If it can not find a local solver it will use a hosted solver environment from [CriticalHop](https://criticalhop.com), which has some limitations in its free-to-use version.

-To run a local solver you must first install [fast-downward](http://www.fast-downward.org/).
-After you have fast-downward running - run `poodleserver` (included with `poodle`) from fast-downard folder:
+To run a local solver, you must first install [fast-downward](http://www.fast-downward.org/).
+After you have fast-downward running - run `poodleserver` (included with `poodle`) from the fast-downward folder:

 ```shell
 cd fast-downward